 The Democratic Voice of Burma is a non-profit organization based in Chiang Mai, Thailand.
-Run by Burmese expatriates, the group creates radio and television broadcasts with the goal of providing uncensored news and information about the conditions in Burma to those still living in the military-controlled country and to the global community.
+Run by Burmese expatriates, the group created radio and television broadcasts with the goal of providing uncensored news and information about the conditions in Myanmar to those still living in the military-controlled country and to the global community.

 In preparation for Burma’s first general election in 55 years, the DVB needed a site that could support visitors in two languages, Burmese and English.
 The DVB knew that site traffic would increase dramatically as the election grew near and their current site was not up to the task of handling the needs of a global audience.

 Mercury’s designers studied the user interface trends for new websites in both Western Europe and Southeast Asia to ensure what was buil was both usable and familiar to their two primary audiences.